-Top 11 Waterfalls In The United States To See In Your Lifetime.
+Top 11 Waterfall In United States To See In Your Lifetime.
 We have got your go-to guide for some of the very best American waterfalls out there.
 Waterfalls splash through national parks and preserves and are tucked away in state parks known only to nearby residents.
 Waterfall lovers will travel thousands of miles and hike or bike to see these prime examples of nature in action.
-Here are stunning waterfalls across the United States that are well worth the effort to travel there:
+Here are stunning waterfall in United States that are well worth the effort to travel there:

 The Palouse Falls lies on the Palouse River, about 4 mi (6 km) upstream of the confluence with the Snake River in southeast Washington, United States.
 Impressive to see the falls as well as the deep canyon it has carved out of the desert.

 In addition to the easy short walk to the viewing areas next to the parking lot, there are many trails along the tops of the cliffs, the top of the falls, and bottom of the canyon; we didn’t take time to walk these precarious-looking routes.

 Burney Falls is recommended to visit on vacation.
 It’s a very safe trail, one that children can navigate pretty easily.
 And there’s so much to see.
 They installed guard rails some years ago to make it even more safe.
 Great place for a picnic!
 It’s only about 1/2 mile around the park.
 Perfect for all ages, even babies in backpack packs!
 Bring a lunch and have fun

 Latourell Falls is a few miles from Vista House (Crown Point).
 There is parking close and the walk itself is very short and not too steep.
 The waterfall drops straight onto mossy rocks and is the picture-perfect scene of unspoiled nature.